Im2SurfTex: Surface Texture Generation via Neural Backprojection of Multi-View Images: Evaluation

 \subsection{Experimental setup}

 \paragraph{Test dataset} We evaluate \method \ on the test split provided by Text2Tex~\cite{Chen:2023:Text2tex}.
 The split includes $410$ textured meshes from Objaverse~\cite{Deitke:2023:Objaverse} across $225$ categories.
 All competing methods are trained on the same training split, as discussed in Section \ref{sec:training}, and evaluated on the same above test Objaverse split.
+We also note that all competing methods use the same UV maps and surface parametrization.

 \paragraph{Metrics} For quantitative evaluation, we use standard image quality metrics for generative image models.
 Specifically, we report the Fréchet Inception Distance (\textbf{FID})~\cite{Heusel:2017:GANs} and Kernel Inception Distance (\textbf{KID})~\cite{Bińkowski:2018d:Demystifying}.
 The FID compares the mean and standard deviation of the deepest layer features in the Inception v3 network between the set of real and generated images.
 The KID calculates the maximum mean discrepancy between the real and generated images.
 In practice, the MMD is calculated over a number of subsets to obtain a mean and standard deviation measurement.
 Additionally, we measure alignment, or similarity, of the generated images with the input text prompt using the \textbf{CLIP score}~\cite{Radford:2021:CLIP}.
 To compute these metrics, following \cite{Zeng:2024:Paint3D}, we render each mesh with the generated textures from $20$ fixed viewpoints at a resolution of $512\times512$.
 The reference distribution consists of renders of the same meshes using the textures found in the Objaverse dataset, under identical lighting settings.